Azure/azure-ai-cli/README.md

 You can install the Azure `AI` CLI locally on Linux, Mac, or Windows computers, or use it thru an internet browser or Docker container.

-During this private preview, we recommend using the Azure `AI` CLI thru GitHub Codespaces.
+During this public preview, we recommend using the Azure `AI` CLI thru GitHub Codespaces.
 This will allow you to quickly get started without having to install anything locally.

 ### OPTION 1: GitHub Codespaces